leo-petrucci/run-cap-on-android/README.md

 WSL needs to have the same version of `adb` installed as Windows. `sudo apt install android-sdk` will install version 1.0.39.

-You can also download it from the (Android Docs)[https://developer.android.com/studio/releases/platform-tools].
+You can also download it from the [Android Docs](https://developer.android.com/studio/releases/platform-tools).

 Depending on your distro and how you intalled it, there might be different ways to add to $PATH.
-(This guide)[https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/] will probably help you, if in doubt just Google it.
+[This guide](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/) will probably help you, if in doubt just Google it.

 ## Usage